 The World Forum 2026 on the Future of Democracy, AI/Tech, and Humankind

-Das Forum bringt über drei Tage internationale Entscheidungsträger/innen, Wissenschaft, Tech, Philosophie, Menschenrechte und Kultur zusammen, um zentrale Herausforderungen unserer Zeit zu verhandeln: demokratische Resilienz, KI-Governance, human security und Wege zum Frieden.
-Neben öffentlichen Gesprächen gibt es geschlossene Working Sessions, in denen konkrete Outputs entstehen (Prinzipien, Policy-Vorschläge, Initiativen).
+Das Forum brachte über drei Tage internationale Entscheidungsträger/innen, in Bereichen wie Wissenschaft, Tech, Philosophie, Menschenrechte und Kultur zusammen, um zentrale Herausforderungen unserer Zeit zu verhandeln: demokratische Resilienz, KI-Governance, human security und Wege zum Frieden.
+Neben öffentlichen Gesprächen gab es geschlossene Working Sessions, in denen konkrete Outputs entanden sind (Prinzipien, Policy-Vorschläge, Initiativen).

 Cinema for Peace Dove for The Political Film of the Year